lethyciasabrina/Kotlin-Exercise/README.md

 # Kotlin Exercises

 This repository contains solved **Kotlin** exercises, organized by category.
-Most of the exercises are inspired by the lessons of [Jose Santos](https://www.youtube.com/@airamez), aiming to strengthen programming fundamentals.
+Some exercises are inspired by the lessons of [Jose Santos](https://www.youtube.com/@airamez), aiming to strengthen programming fundamentals.